 - Housing advice and support

 - Art therapy

-The project will work with all individual participants to find personalised ways to remove the barriers to employment or education so that once they progress on from West of England Works they will be able to sustain their employment and convert their qualifications in to a job.
+The project worked with all individual participants to find personalised ways to remove the barriers to employment or education, so that once they progressed on from West of England Works they were able to sustain their employment and convert their qualifications in to a job.
 In addition to direct support for the participant this could also include elements of advocacy with employers, Job Centre Plus and other agencies as well as providing support for the participant’s wider family and social network.